 View website services tracking you while on a site

-Each time you visit a page on the Internet, there is a good chance that a service on that page is tracking you.
-Below is a listing of some of the common ways a web page will track you when it is being viewed.
+Each time you visit a page on the Internet, there is a good chance a service on that page is tracking you.
+Below is a list of some common ways a web page tracks you when it is being viewed.
 To view and optionally block the services that are tracking you, install Ghostery.
 Ghostery is a free tool that displays all tracking services and gives you additional details about each service.
 The picture shows an example of a Ghostery window for the CNN website with eight services tracking the visit, however, six of the services are disabled.

 How a website may track you

 - Most sites collect analytical data using services such as Google Analytics to help the owner of a website understand how their web page is being used.

 - Sites with share buttons from Facebook, Google+, and other social networks also track each visitor that views the share button or a social network plugin.
 Users logged in to these social services can be tracked and also share the pages through the services.

 - Many advertisers such as Google (DoubleClick) track where their advertisement banners are displayed.

 - Hundreds of other services that monitor traffic, brands, patterns, mobile, etc. for research and advertisers.